frescogamer-hue/homebridge-rituals-apiv2-ios18support/README.md

 ## 07. ChangeLog

+- 2.0.0.1 Exposing as humidifier:
+- Changed to humidifer
+- Changed to only on / off state
+- removed fan control since it was broken

 - 2.0.0 Breaking Changes:
   - Migrated from legacy API (ocapi, api/account/hubs) to API v2 (apiv2/...)
   - New login mechanism using apiv2/account/token with bearer token handling